Application Period is now closed for the 2014 Fellowship Competition!

 Barring exceptional circumstances, students who have already received comparable support for pre-dissertation research will not be considered eligible.
 Students whose universities are not currently members of the CES consortium are welcome to apply; every effort will be made to enroll the institution, thereby establishing eligibility.
 If your university is not currently a member, begin your fellowship application as soon as possible to start the process of enrolling your institution.

 Submit the CES Pre-Dissertation Fellowship Application Form and return three (3) completed Faculty Recommendation Forms.
 Also, you must submit a Language Competency Form for every language in which you will require functional knowledge to complete your proposed research.
-All materials are due into to CES by midnight on Sunday, January 12, 2014.
+All materials are due into to CES by January 19, 2015.
 A complete application will include all five of these forms.